mjorgen1/explore-fair-impacts/README.md

 3. Visualizing and performing statistical analyses on results

 This section gives a high-level overview of the workflow of each section and what is needed to run the code.
 Stage 1 and 2 of the pipeline can be eiher run via notebook or via cmd line.
-The third part is only executable via jupyter notebooks.
+The third stage is only executable via jupyter notebooks.

 ## 1. Dataset Generation